Looking for training and events with me, Gina Pera? Look no further!

-- Psychoeducation: Solid, and even entertaining, information about what ADHD is—and is not; the predictable patterns and solutions [available now in Course 1: Foundations]
+- Psychological education: Solid, and even entertaining, information about what ADHD is—and is not; the predictable patterns and solutions [available now in Course 1: Foundations]

 - Examining, and dismantling, the Dysfunctional Interaction Cycle: Understanding how poor coping responses, born of not realizing that ADHD is part of the equation, can further compound the confusion for both partners [Available now in Course 1!]

 Format and Organization

 The format: narrated videos that you can watch again and again on your computer or mobile device.
 Most no longer than 10 minutes.
-Participants will have addition resources: electronic workbooks with exercises from throughout the course, tip sheets, and cheat sheets.
+Materials include: electronic workbooks with exercises to personalize the lessons, tip sheets, and cheat sheets.

 I am so grateful for the opportunity to bring this instruction to the comfort of your home or office, around the world.
 Let’s hear it for technology!

 I’ll be posting on the ADHD Roller Coaster as the courses come online.
 So, please subscribe if you want to be notified.

 Check out Q&A Solving Your Adult ADHD Puzzle